LLNL/axom/src/axom/mint/docs/sphinx/sections/mesh_types.rst

 depends on the application, the physics being modeled, and the numerical scheme employed.
-An example tetrahedral :ref:`UnstructuredMesh` of the F-17 blended wing fuselage configuration is shown in :numref:`figs/UnstructuredMeshSingleShape`.
+An example tetrahedral :ref:`UnstructuredMesh` of the F-17 blended wing fuselage configuration is shown in :ref:`this sample unstructured mesh <figs-UnstructuredMeshSingleShape>`.
 For this type of complex geometries it is nearly impossible to obtain a :ref:`StructuredMesh` that is adequate for computation.

-.. _figs/unstructuredMeshSingleShape:
+.. _figs-unstructuredMeshSingleShape:
 .. figure:: ../figures/f17.png
    :align: center
    :scale: 35%